TIBCOSoftware/snappydata/docs/kubernetes.md

 <a id= prerequisites> </a>
 ## Prerequisites

-The following prerequisites must be met to deploy SnappyData on Kubernetes:
+The following prerequisites must be met to deploy TIBCO ComputeDB on Kubernetes:

 *	**Kubernetes cluster**</br> A running Kubernetes cluster of version 1.9 or higher.
-SnappyData has been tested on Google Container Engine(GKE) as well as on Pivotal Container Service (PKS).
+TIBCO ComputeDB has been tested on Google Container Engine(GKE) as well as on Pivotal Container Service (PKS).
 If Kubernetes cluster is not available, you can set it up as mentioned [here](#pksaccess).

 *	**Helm tool**</br> Helm tool must be deployed in the Kubernetes environment.
 Helm comprises of two parts, that is a client and a Tiller (Server portion of Helm) inside the kube-system namespace.
 Tiller runs inside the Kubernetes cluster and manages the deployment of charts or packages.
 You can follow the instructions [here](https://docs.pivotal.io/runtimes/pks/1-1/configure-tiller-helm.html) to deploy Helm in your Kubernetes enviroment.